BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 8:00-8:30 pm Networking reception

-We are honored to have Janna Levitt, co-founder of LGA Architectural Partners (formerly Levitt Goodman Architects) conduct a BEAT Talk on Wednesday, September 20, 2023.
-This session will be held in-person at LGA Architectural Partners office in Toronto.
-Event schedule and location details below.
+We were honored to have Janna Levitt, co-founder of LGA Architectural Partners (formerly Levitt Goodman Architects) conduct a BEAT Talk on Wednesday, September 20, 2023.
+This session was held in-person at LGA Architectural Partners office in Toronto..

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.